FraL96/Italian_Inside_Milestone3/TESTING.md

 Below you can find the list of the devices where the website is been tested.
 In order to test the responsiveness, is been used [Chrome DevTools]() and [Responsive Design Checker]().
+This table is been realized with [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel).

 ![Responsiveness](./readme/images/responsiveness-table.png)